(With thanks to Pete Atkin and Clive James for the song)

 He laughed again and poorly imitated a pony’s whinny making pawing motions in the air with his hands as if he was a rearing horse.
 Iain Paul Carmichael was a happy man.

 Once through the gate the crowd spread out and they joined the short queue for the trampolines at the furthest corner of the village green.
-The happy screeches from children on the other attractions floated over on the breeze.
+The happy screeches from children on the other attractions floated over on the warm spring breeze.
 While they waited for their allotted five minutes, the announcements of events in the arena crackled on an elderly PA system calling all to the excitement of the dog show.